Fatburger: History

 In 2008, Fatburger opened its first restaurant in a sports stadium, the Arizona Diamondbacks' Chase Field.
 Fatburger also opened its first location in Dubai, U.A.E., (today there are eight).
 There are also Fatburger eateries in Beijing, PR China.

 In January 2013, Fatburger opened its first branch in Karachi, Pakistan.
 Owing to the success of the burgers and positive response in Pakistan, Fatburger opened its biggest flagship outlet globally in June 2013 in Lahore.
 In July 2015, a branch in Lahore was shut down by authorities due to health and food safety reasons.
+Despite the shutdown, in August of the same year, Fatburger opened its fourth branch in Z Block, DHA, Lahore.
+In 2019, Crescent Star Foods, a subsidiary of Crescent Star Insurance Limited, announced a partnership with FAT Brands to open five co-branded Fatburger, and Buffalo's Express establishments in Pakistan.
+Fatburger continued operating in Pakistan, but dwindled its presence in the country before exiting it in the early 2020s.

+On January 26, 2026, parent company FAT Brands filed for Chapter 11 bankruptcy protection in an effort to shed billions of dollars in debt.
+The company listed assets and liabilities between $1 billion and $10 billion.
+After receiving court approval for the sale of its assets, FBG Bid Co. officially acquired the remaining assets from FAT Brands for $595 million on June 18, 2026, including Fatburger.

 Locations

-Fatburger has locations in five western states in the United States and Canada, and new locations in China, Saudi Arabia, Bahrain, Malaysia, the United Kingdom, Fiji, Indonesia, Iraq (including Iraqi Kurdistan), India, the United Arab Emirates, Kuwait, Tunisia, Macau, Pakistan, Oman, Panama, Singapore, Philippines, Qatar, and Japan.
+Fatburger has locations in five western states in the United States and Canada, and new locations in China, Saudi Arabia, Bahrain, Malaysia, the United Kingdom, Fiji, Indonesia, Iraq (including Iraqi Kurdistan), India, the United Arab Emirates, Kuwait, Tunisia, Macau, Oman, Panama, Singapore, Philippines, Qatar, and Japan.
 In some locations, menu changes were made to conform to local customs.
 It will expand into Texas, in cities like Austin, Dallas, Houston and San Antonio.
 In 2019, it was announced the first Texas location would be created in North Richland Hills.